-considered as retired.
-One concern could be that individuals declare themselves as retired even when working full -or part-time, simply because they have left their "career" job.
+Up until now, retirement was defined using a question on self-declared current job situation (see Data section).
+According to this definition, anyone who declares herself to be retired is considered as retired.
+One concern could be that individuals declare themselves as retired even when working full or part-time, simply because they have left their "career" job.
 We use an alternative definition according to which anyone who is in the paid labour force is considered as employed (see Data section).
-Results from the FEIV regressions using this alternative definition show that the point estimates of the retirement indicator and its interaction with job strenuousness are very similar to those presented in Table 11 but no longer significant.24 Given that only 395 individuals retire between 2004 and 2010 according to this alternative definition, this result is likely to be due to a power problem.
+Results from the FEIV regressions using this alternative definition show that the point estimate of the retirement indicator is very similar to those presented in Table 9 and marginally significant at the 15% level.26 Given that only 395 individuals retire between 2004 and 2010 according to this alternative definition, this result is likely to be due to a power problem.

 An additional concern is that there might be other things than retirement at ERAs that could cause a nonlinear relationship between weight and age at these given ages.
 For example, one may think of country-specific cohort effects which may reflect differencial trends in food supplies, health policies or early life conditions.
 An imperfect way to test for this is to introduce the agecountry and age2country terms in our FEIV models to test whether age has a differential impact on weight across countries.
 All coefficients associated with these additional terms are insignificant in all our FEIV models.
-The point estimates obtained on the retirement indicator and its interaction with job strenuousness do not significantly vary as compared to those presented in Table 11.
-In particular, when looking at the coefficients obtained when considering the probability of being obese as an outcome, the coefficient associated with retirement in the FEIV model for men is equal to 0.19 (standard error: 0.15) and insignificant at conventional levels and the interaction term is equal to 0.11 (standard error: 0.05) and significant at the 5%.
-Both coefficients are jointly significant at the 10% level.
+The point estimates obtained on the retirement indicator do not significantly vary as compared to those presented in Table 9.
+In particular, when considering the probability of being obese as an outcome, the coefficient associated with retirement in the FEIV model for men is equal to 0.14 (standard error : 0.15) and significant at the 10% level.